Article Overview: Hiking the Precipice Trail in Acadia

 Precipice Trail in Acadia National Park: Step-By-Step

-The warning is true, but the reality is that the most recent death at Precipice Trail in Acadia National Park was in 2012.
+After doing some research, I found the reality is that the most recent death was in 2012.
 Before that, there hadn’t been a fatality on this trail for 27 years.

 “The Eliminator” of Precipice Trail in Acadia National Park

-You’ll reach the area known as “The Eliminator” around 530 feet (0.1 miles) into the hike of Precipice Trail in Acadia National Park.
+You’ll reach the area known as “The Eliminator” around 530 feet (0.1 miles) into the hike.
 This short climb using rungs tests your climbing skills.
 It’s called “The Eliminator” because if someone struggles with this point, they should consider turning around.

 HEADS UP: As a 6′ tall person, I was able to grip the rungs easily, but some of my shorter hiking friends had trouble grabbing two rungs at once.

-Then comes the first cliff walk of the Precipice Trail in Acadia National Park after you cross a short wooden bridge.
+Then comes the first cliff walk of the Precipice Trail after you cross a short wooden bridge.
 Here you get a taste of the walking rollercoaster design of the cliff’s edge.

 Summiting Champlain Mountain